openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 ## If-Match and accidental overwrites

-The `If-Match` request header SHOULD be used by the clients with state-changing methods (e.g., `POST`, `PUT`, `DELETE`) to prevent accidental overwrites when multiple user agents might be acting in parallel on the same resource (i.e., to prevent the "lost update" problem).
-This is only required by a small set of versioned resources in this specification.
+The `If-Match` request header SHOULD be used by the clients with state-changing methods (e.g., `PUT`) to prevent accidental overwrites when multiple user agents might be acting in parallel on the same resource (i.e., to prevent the "lost update" problem).
+This is only required by a small set of versioned resources in this specification, when the `preceding_version_uid` is not part of the endpoint path segment.
 If a service receives this header, and the condition evaluates to `false`, it MUST NOT perform the requested method.
-Instead, it MUST respond with HTTP status code `412 Precondition Failed`, and SHOULD return also latest `version_uid` in the `Location` and `ETag` response headers.
+Instead, it MUST respond with HTTP status code `412 Precondition Failed`, and SHOULD return also latest `version_uid` in the `ETag` response headers.
 When the service expects `If-Match` for an operation, but the client does not provide it, the service SHOULD respond with `400 Bad Reequest`.

 Example:
 ```http